 - I. The student has submitted a college application and identification for general admission. - II.
-The student has met the entrance requirements established by Central Alabama Community College, apart from proof of high school graduation or GED completion. - III.
+The student has met the entrance requirements established by Central Alabama Community College, apart from proof of high school graduation or GED completion.

+- III.
 Students must meet all applicable pre-requisites prior to enrolling in courses. - IV.
 The student is in the 10th, 11th, or 12th grade.
-An exception may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12.

-- V. The student has a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale. - VI.
+An exception may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12. - V. The student has a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale for academic courses or a 2.0 on a 4.0 scale for career technical courses. - VI.
 The student provides written approval from the appropriate principal or career and technical education program representative and counselor.
 Students enrolled in private, home school/private tutor, parochial or church/religious secondary educational entities must provide written approval from the appropriate school official. - VII.
-In the absence of an Alabama driver's license or state-issued ID card, the student may provide a certified copy of their birth certificate to establish U.S. citizenship and a printout of the student information profile sheet from iNow signed and dated by their high school principal to establish current residency and identification.
+In the absence of an Alabama driver's license or state-issued ID card, the student may provide a certified copy of their birth certificate to establish U.S. citizenship and a printout of the student information profile sheet from PowerSchool signed and dated by their high school principal to establish current residency and identification.
 The profile sheet must show the student's home address and include the student's photo. - VIII.
 All dually enrolled students must take the Accuplacer, a state-approved college placement test where minimum placement is required, specifically for college-level English or math courses.
 Note: The College, with approval from ACCS, may provide alternative methods of placement testing under exceptional circumstances, i.e. remote testing due to Covid-19 pandemic.
-Students in the 10th or 11th grade registering only for career and technical courses may take a state- approved placement test but are not required to do so.
+Students in the 10th or 11th grade registering only for career and technical courses may take a state approved placement test but are not required to do so.
 Colleges must ensure that all students take a state-approved college placement test prior to registering for dual enrollment courses for the 12th grade year. - IX.
-Students registering for career and technical courses must provide a four (4) year plan.
-All dually enrolled students must provide a completed Statement of Eligibility form from the high school and a registration form for each semester enrolled.
+All dually enrolled students must provide a completed Statement of Eligibility and Registration for Dual Enrollment for Dual Credit form from the high school and a registration form for each semester enrolled.